bitfinity-network/canister-sdk/ic-helpers/src/stable/README.md

 ```
 It is similar to the system api, but with some changes:
 * When the value of `i64` is definitely greater than or equal to 0, use `u64`.
 * Use slice instead of pointers and size in the wasm heap, the size is the slice's length.
-So we need to carefully control the length of the slice
+So we need to carefully control the length of the slice.